redplanetlabs/rama-s3-backup-provider/README.md

 # Usage

-To use the provider, include the provided jar in the `lib/` directory of the Conductor and Supervisor nodes.
+To use the provider, download the provided jar from the [releases page](https://github.com/redplanetlabs/rama-s3-backup-provider/releases) and include it in the `lib/` directory of the Conductor and Supervisor nodes.

 Set the `backup.provider` config to: